 Teacher Education Standards

-In order to be licensed, St. Olaf College’s teacher candidates must demonstrate mastery of the Minnesota teaching standards in content and pedagogy.
+In order to be licensed, St. Olaf and Carleton teacher candidates must demonstrate mastery of the Minnesota teaching standards in content and pedagogy.
 Using Tk20, teacher candidates will upload key assessments that demonstrate these competencies.
-Additionally, the spring prior to student teaching, teacher candidates will complete a Candidate Presentation outlining their level of preparation for student teaching based on how well they met Minnesota Standards of Effective Practice (Standards 1-10).
+Additionally, the spring prior to student teaching, teacher candidates will complete a Candidate Presentation outlining their level of preparation for student teaching based on how well they met Minnesota Standards of Effective Practice (Standards 2-10).

-- Pedagogy standards (Standards 2-10) are met through education classes, field experiences, and student teaching.
+- SEP Pedagogy standards (Standards 2-10; see the first two tabs) are met through education classes, field experiences, and student teaching.
 Students demonstrate their mastery of the standards through key assessments uploaded to Tk20 and their Candidate Presentation, which occurs the spring prior to student teaching.